 Athletes carry the benefits from their involvement in Special Olympics with them in their daily lives at home, in the classroom, on the job and in the community.
 Families are strengthened and the community increases its understanding, acceptance and respect of these individuals.

-President & CEO:
+President & CEO

-V.P. of Programs:
+V.P. of Sports and Training:

-Mark Wilmoth, Treasurer
+Mark Wilmoth, Chairman

 Jennifer Annis, Secretary

-Scott Moore, Program Representative
+Jim Scott, Program Representative

 William W. O’Connor